 3. Apply trial score to a real world population

-All participants included in the CANVAS and CANVAS-R trials will be included.
+Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study: All participants included in the CANVAS and CANVAS-R trials will be included.

-The main outcome is the distribution of Trial Scores across the CANVAS participants.
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study: The main outcome is the distribution of Trial Scores across the CANVAS participants.
 A secondary outcome is, using the CANVAS Trial Score, the distribution across real-world de-identified patients.

-Once the Trial Score is developed it will be assessed as a predictor of outcomes in both the canagliflozin and placebo arms of the trial.
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: Once the Trial Score is developed it will be assessed as a predictor of outcomes in both the canagliflozin and placebo arms of the trial.

 Continuous variables from the baseline characteristics will be used to calculate the trial score